communications-mining

 Tutorial Data

-In this tutorial, we will be using pre-labeled data.
-In order to make a copy of the pre-labeled reinfer-sandbox/integration-tutorial dataset, create a new dataset in your development project using the "Copy an existing taxonomy" option.
+In this tutorial, we will be using pre-annotated data.
+In order to make a copy of the pre-annotated reinfer-sandbox/integration-tutorial dataset, create a new dataset in your development project using the "Copy an existing taxonomy" option.
 You can find instructions on how to do that here.

 Figure 1.
 Validation page showing label performance